kball/speakwritelisten.com/src/routes/blog/posts/10-31-thinking-about-higher-order-communication.md

 ---
 title: "Thinking about higher order communication"
 date: "2019-10-31T08:38:00.000Z"
-category: "speaking, writing, listening, daily-tips"
+category: "speaking, writing, listening, weekly-tips"
 ---
 I've written a few updates recently that have talked about exploring different types of communication.